syncfusion-content/blazor-docs/blazor/treegrid/state-management.md

 ---
 layout: post
 title: State management in Blazor TreeGrid Component | Syncfusion
-description: Learn here all about State management in Syncfusion Blazor TreeGrid component and more.
+description: Checkout and learn here all about State management in Syncfusion Blazor TreeGrid component and more.
 platform: Blazor
 control: Tree Grid
 documentation: ug